 It is essential that trades people employed on your build have certification and are affiliated to the relevant association.
 Be wary of employing contractors in an 'unofficial capacity' as you may be denied legal recourse if things go wrong.
 To get an accurate quote, you'll need to supply the trades with as much information about your build as possible including:

-- A full set of accurate and current plans and drawings - · Specification documentation - Details of any materials you want/any you will be providing - Details of any work you will be handling or subcontracting - Details of any preliminaries (e.g. site clearance, demolition, etc)
+• A full set of accurate and current plans and drawings

+Specification documentation • Details of any materials you want/ any you will be providing • Details of any work you will be handling or subcontracting • Details of any preliminaries revised quote for any additional work before that work is carried out.
+Check, too, if their work is guaranteed and if guarantees are insurance-backed.
+Ask to see the tradesperson's public liability insurance certificate.

-Make sure the quote clearly shows the tradesperson's name, address and landline telephone number.
+(e.g. site clearance, demolition, etc) Make sure the quote clearly shows the tradesperson's name, address and landline telephone number.

-Read all quotes carefully to make sure the trades have fully understood your brief.
+Read all quotes carefully to make sure the trades have fully understood vour brief.
 Don't forget to check if the quote includes VAT, as this will have an impact on your final invoice.
+Always insist on a your local EBS, phone 0818 654 322 or check out ebs.ie.